 From the deep waters of the Gulf Stream across a wide expanse of open Atlantic Ocean through winding tidal rivers to remote marshes, coastal Georgia offers a diversity of inviting places for the saltwater angler.
 Whether you fish from the surf, a fishing pier, or a boat, there is always something ready to tug on your line.

-- Buy a fishing license and the free SIP permit.
-Funds from the license support fisheries management, building and repairing boating and fishing access projects, and conservation law enforcement.
-Your SIP permit helps us identify you as a Georgia saltwater angler, which aids in management decisions and the allocation of federal funds.
+- Buy a fishing license with the free Saltwater Information Program (SIP) permit.
+Funds from the license support fisheries management, boating and fishing access projects, and conservation law enforcement.
+Your SIP permit helps identify you as a Georgia saltwater angler, which aids in management decisions and the allocation of federal funds.